5 AI Automations Every Malaysian Accounting Firm Should Be Using in 2026

 The Competitive Advantage Is Timing

-The Malaysian government is actively encouraging this transition through Budget 2026 incentives — including the RM 150 million SME digitalisation grant and the 50% tax deduction on AI training costs.
-If your firm has been considering AI automation, 2026 is the year to start.
+Budget 2026 also supports this move with the RM 150 million SME digitalisation grant and the 50% tax deduction on AI training costs — see our Budget 2026 SME grants guide.
+If your firm has been considering AI automation, start with a scoped AI workflow automation sprint or an AI integration project around your existing systems.

 Want to Automate Your Firm's Workflows?